Omshree-Shetty/GitHubTasks/KT-PLAN.md

 Horizontal Rule | To split blocks of texts visually we use 3 or more hyphens/asterisks/underscore <br>eg ---
 Link | Wrap link text in brackets [ ], and then wrap the URL in parentheses ( ) <br>eg: [title](https://www.example.com)
 Image | Start with ! followed by alt text in [] and URl in () <br>eg: ![alt text](image.jpg)

+---

+# **DAY 2**

+what is terraform
+why do we use terraform
+features of terrform
+object types in teraform
+workflow
+lifecycle rules
+registry.io
+sentinal
+data types
+precedence of variable inputs

+syntax of blocks
+important commands